virgili0/Virgilio/content/purgatorio/collect-and-prepare-data/data-collection.md

 # What you will learn
 The real world is full of data, there are many types of data and collecting them is an art and comes through experience and doing it in an iterative process.

-Also this is one of the preliminary steps when you are about to do Machine Learning or Deep Learning or any of the AI things.
+Also this is one of the preliminary steps when you are about to do Machine Learning or Deep Learning models.
 The cascading steps or processes depend quite a bit on this task but at the same time, this is a task that can be iterated a number of times.

 And revisited depending on what we conclude or find in the subsequent steps and processes (you can look at the index to see what these steps are).